TheFibonacciEffect/conjugate-gradient/readme.md

 make
 ```
 then you  can either run `./tests` or `./main`.
 some additional, interactive functionality is provided by julia.
 For this you have to run `julia --project=. src/main.jl`, the julia version used in this repository is `1.10.4`, for installing it on the hu cluster you have to download it using `curl -fsSL https://install.julialang.org | sh` which will also add it to the bashrc.
+This is done by compiling a shared object file.

 # Documentation and Formatting
 Every function contains a docstring that was generated using GitHub copilot and tweaked to match the function.
 The code was formatted using `clang-format`.